xiaoxianma/xiaoxianma/README.md

 <h3> 👨🏻‍💻 &nbsp;Full-Stack Developer & Open Source Enthusiast</h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Learning more about Open Source and Data Science.
+- 🌱 &nbsp; Currently learning about Open Source and Data Science.
 - 👯 &nbsp; If you have any projects you would like to colaborate, reach out to me.
 - ⚡ &nbsp; Fun fact: Currently using **Machine Learning** to predict if I will pursue Machine Learning.